Tootsie rolls are a classic candy and chocolaty treat, and this healthier easy tootsie roll recipe is sure to please!

 Have you priced oat flour at the grocery store or health food stores?
 It’s quite expensive!
 The good news is that you can very easily make your own with just whole oats and a blender.

 To make oat flour, you can use old fashion oats or quick-cooking–either one will work just fine.

 Simply place whole oats in a blender.
-Whirl dry oats in blender until finely ground and powdery, approximately 1 minute.
+Whirl dry oats in a blender until finely ground and powdery, approximately 1 minute.
 This is an excellent flour for Banana Oatmeal Pancakes and other baked goods as well.

 Measurement: One cup of dry whole oats creates approximately 1/2 cup of oat flour.
 This can vary, depending on how long it is blended and how powdery it becomes.

-For more information on cooking with oat flour checkout How to Make Oat Flour & 10 Recipes that includes Zucchini Fudgy Brownies, Healthy Vegan Oat Bar, Zucchini Fritters, Breakfast Waffles, Blueberry Oat Muffins, and more.
+For more information on cooking with oat flour check out How to Make Oat Flour & 10 Recipes that includes Zucchini Fudgy Brownies, Healthy Vegan Oat Bar, Zucchini Fritters, Breakfast Waffles, Blueberry Oat Muffins, and more.

 Nutrition in Oats

 Oats are a whole-grain food and are rich in fiber, manganese, the B vitamins thiamin and riboflavin, vitamin E and protein.
 They’re also low in sodium and fat and free of sugar, cholesterol and saturated fats.

 One cup of rolled oats contains 160 calories, 3 grams fat, 10 milligrams sodium, 28 grams carbohydrates, 4 grams fiber and 6 grams protein; it also provides 4 percent of the daily value for calcium and 12 percent of the daily value for iron.–LiveStrong